oat-sa/taohub-articles/forge/Documentation for core components/helpers.md

 ### TAO helpers overview

 You can see in the schema below an overview of some of the TAO meta-extension helpers.
-These helpers are independent classes, they use mainly static methods and attest to the toolbox concept.<br/>
+These helpers are independent classes, they use mainly static methods and attest to the toolbox concept.

 For instance, the *tao_helpers_File* helper provides some convenience methods to manipulate files.